 But what gives the Japanese fashion industry a particularly unique competitive edge?

-"Growing up in Japan, there was no division between the subcultures," he says.
+"Growing up in Japan, there was no division between the subcultures," he said.
 "We remixed culture by borrowing from foreign ideas and then diversified it as much as possible, to make it our own.
 It wasn't uncommon to see skateboarders dancing to rockabilly while listening to hip-hop all at the same time."

 During the early days, AMBUSH reached out to -- what would then be considered -- unconventional personalities to represent the brand, particularly young influencers in the realm of streetwear and hip-hop.